 In a piece for Chacruna on the connection between psychedelics and social change, the psychologist Geoff Bathje concluded, “The revolution will not be an unintended side effect [of medicalised psychedelics].”
 If psychedelics remain in the medical model and are only ever accessible in that context, then we may lose out on the socially transformative potential of these compounds.
 If we are specifically focused on using psychedelic therapy to tackle the high rates of mental health issues we see, I believe it is improbable that these therapies will be sufficient since they will not adequately address the social and political roots of mental illness.

 The literary critic Fredric Jameson famously said “It is easier to imagine the end of the world than the end of capitalism”, and this is even truer now, given the climate crisis we are experiencing.
 This quote is the essence of Fisher’s idea of capitalism realism, which is the sense that capitalism is the only viable political and economic system and that it is impossible to imagine an alternative.
 For those who use psychedelics, nevertheless, it might be possible, if inclined optimistically enough, to envision an end to capitalism.
-This was the point of Fisher’s unfinished work Acid Communism, the ‘acid’ part of which represents Fisher’s desire to imagine an alternative future, which psychedelics could allow us to do.
+This was the point of Fisher’s unfinished work Acid Communism, with the ‘acid’ part representing Fisher’s desire to imagine an alternative future, which psychedelics could allow us to do.
 Stuart Mills, a Behavioural Science Fellow at LSE, writes:

 The future has been cancelled because we are unable to imagine anything other than the present.
 To invent the future, to escape our myopia, we have to go beyond the present bounds of our imagination.
 This is acid communism.

 Or in Fisher’s own words, from the introduction of his unfinished book: